Salbajnr/Shipnix-Epress/replit.md

-# CoinStats - Cryptocurrency Portfolio Tracker
+# ShipTrack - Shipping and Delivery Tracking Service

 ## Overview

-CoinStats is a comprehensive cryptocurrency portfolio tracking application built with a modern full-stack architecture.
-The application provides real-time cryptocurrency price tracking, portfolio management, transaction history, and NFT collection monitoring.
-It features a responsive React frontend with a Node.js/Express backend, PostgreSQL database, and real-time WebSocket connections.
+ShipTrack is a comprehensive shipping and delivery tracking service built with a modern full-stack architecture.
+The application allows administrators to generate unique tracking IDs for packages and enables recipients to track their items using those tracking IDs.
+It features real-time status updates, delivery notifications, and a responsive React frontend with a Node.js/Express backend, PostgreSQL database, and real-time WebSocket connections.

 ## User Preferences